 **Two-Spirit, Lesbian, Gay, Bisexual, Transsexual, Queer, Questioning, Intersexual, Asexual, plus.

 The Artist in Residence is selected annually through a competitive project grant application process.

 This annual opportunity is open to all artists who are residents of Alberta that practice any artistic discipline(s) including, but may not be limited to:

 - film and video

 - visual arts and new media

-The successful grant recipient is selected by the minister of Culture, Multiculturalism and Status of Women, whose decision is final.
+The successful grant recipient is selected by the Minister of Culture and Status of Women, whose decision is final.
 The selection of artists from year to year will be deliberate to reflect the cultural richness of diverse communities across the province.
 Funding is not assured for any project.

-In addition to any self-directed travel proposed, the Artist in Residence is expected to be accessible to community groups that may wish to invite the artist to attend a local event or to meet with stakeholders.
-Communities interested in inviting the Artist in Residence to visit their community can do so from the Artist in Residence page.
+The artist is expected to be accessible to community organizations that may wish to invite the artist to attend a community event or to meet with stakeholders.
+In these cases, interested organizations must apply to host the artist through the Alberta Artist in Residence/Arts Ambassador website.

 - Alberta Culture Days